pixelaw/app_template/README.md

 ### How to deploy

-you can deploy your app to the our katana testnet by running the following commands:
+you can deploy your app to our katana testnet by running the following commands:

 ```bash
 # Deploy the pixelaw app